nibiew/AerolithOnStream/README.md

 	  	nick is your bot's username
 	  	channel is your stream channel
-		theme is your preferred theme (default is Dark Black - you can select your favourite at https://pysimplegui.readthedocs.io/en/latest/cookbook/#themes-window-beautification) font is your preferred font
+		theme is your preferred theme (default is Dark Black - you can select your favourite at https://pysimplegui.readthedocs.io/en/latest/cookbook/#themes-window-beautification) input_background is the colour of the box showing the guesses and scores font is your preferred font
-		colours are your preferred three colours for the top three positions - you may refer to https://github.com/PySimpleGUI/PySimpleGUI/blob/master/DemoPrograms/Demo_Color_Names_Smaller_List.py for colour names or use hex codes box_height are your preferred number of rows to show for guesses, correct and wrong answers.
+		colours are your preferred three colours for the top three positions - you may refer to https://github.com/PySimpleGUI/PySimpleGUI/blob/master/DemoPrograms/Demo_Color_Names_Smaller_List.py for colour names or use hex codes box_height are your preferred number of rows to show for guesses, correct answers and wrong answers.

   	4. That's it, run AerolithOnStream.exe or AerolithOnStream.py and you should see a message on the console saying "Bot <Bot's nick> has joined the channel <Streamer>!"